Rangpur Division: Transportation

 The main transportation methods here are by air, rail, or road.
 To travel by air, people have to first travel to Dhaka Domestic Airport and then fly to Saidpur Airport (DAC-SPD route).
 Seven flights travel this route daily.
 The US-Bangla Airlines, Novoair, and the Biman Bangladesh Airlines offer the flights.
-The distance by airways from Dhaka to Saidpur is 254.28 km (158 mi).
+The distance by airways from Dhaka to Saidpur is 254.28km (158mi).
 By rail, the district is accessible from Kamalapur Railway Station which runs a daily-except-Sunday train Rangpur Express to Rangpur Railway Station.
-The total journey by rail is of 453 km (281 mi).
-By road, travelers have to travel 307 km (191 mi) using the Savar-Kaliakair route or 327 km (203 mi) using the Tongi-Mawna route, Shamu.
+The total journey by rail is of 453km (281mi).
+By road, travelers have to travel 307km (191mi) using the Savar-Kaliakair route or 327km (203mi) using the Tongi-Mawna route, Shamu.